top of page

 System state overlaps

-In voice-first devices, the transition between system states is not always linear; certain states can take precedence over others.
+In voice-first devices, the transition between system states is not always linear and certain states can take precedence over others.

-For example, when the system is in a Listening state, it may either disregard or respond to incoming calls from a parent, depending on its current operational status.
+For example, when the system is in a Listening state, should it disregard or respond to incoming calls from a parent?

 This dynamic interplay between states is crucial for ensuring effective interaction, as the system must determine how to prioritize various inputs in real-time.